|Notice Area||Data Protection|

 a) Individuals have various rights under Data Protection Law to access and understand personal data about them held by the school, and in some cases ask for it to be erased or amended or for the school to stop processing it, but subject to certain exemptions and limitations.

-b) Any individual wishing to access or amend their personal data, or wishing it to be transferred to another person or organisation, should put their request in writing to Shayne Parker, Privacy Officer (Director of Operations).
+b) Any individual wishing to access or amend their personal data, or wishing it to be transferred to another person or organisation, should put their request in writing to Simon Hicks, Privacy Officer (Director of Operations).

 c) Subject to the satisfaction of suitable identity checks, the school will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits, which is one month in the case of requests for access to information.
 The school will be better able to respond quickly to smaller, targeted requests for information.
 If the request is manifestly excessive or similar to previous requests, the school may ask you to reconsider or charge a proportionate fee, but only where Data Protection Law allows it.